rjbultitude/theconditionalorchestra/README.md

 Use different array of intervals for rain arpeggio for seventh chords

-Consider using `ozone` and `dew point` as another data input
+Consider using `dew point` as another data input

-After refactor the offset determined by pressure is a smaller range.
-Previously it spanned almost the whole allNotesArray and now it's just 12 notes either side of the centre freq

 Create sequencer for stormy weather that uses brash percussive sounds